jahio/bullshit/readme.md

-# Bullshit Interview Questions
+# Interview Questions and Answers

-You know how, when you interview for a programming job, you get asked a bunch of little "quiz" questions that have _absolutely **nothing** to do with the job?_
-I'm pretty sick of that, so from now on, and as the mood strikes me, I'm going to create samples/examples of such "bullshit" questions and how to solve them.

-And no, in the interest of not making myself an unhireable pariah, I will _not_ be naming and shaming the companies and interviewers who ask such questions.

-_(Even though sometimes I really want to.)_

-> Your implementation of X is sloppy (or needs work or could be better or...)

-I don't much care since these questions are all literally bullshit and have nothing to do with the job of building, shipping and supporting real server-side application software in the real world.
-There's no (profitable) "FizzBuzz" app anywhere, so who cares?
+Whenever you interview for a programming job, there's the inevitable "tech screen" phase where you're presented with what interviewers think is a "unique challenge".
+This may happen more than once during the process.
+Interviewers claim these are necessary to test the candidate's ability to perform the job, but often the challenges amount to little more than brain-teasers that have absolutely nothing to do with the job in question.

+When was the last time a company _sold_ a FizzBuzz program?

+Some questions, however, _aren't_ complete nonsense.
+Some of those are in here too, in order to explain the concepts and show how certain things might be done.